 The iPhone XR’s battery life won’t give you anxiety.

-This day-long battery life is on par with other phones on the market like the Galaxy S9 Plus and even the iPhone XS Max.
-It easily beats Google’s Pixel 3 and 3 XL, which struggle to endure a day of moderate to heavy use.
+This day-long battery life is on par with other phones on the market like the Galaxy S9 Plus, and it even beats out the iPhone XS Max and iPhone XS.
+It easily lasts longer than Google’s Pixel 3 and 3 XL, which struggle to endure a day of moderate to heavy use.

 It supports fast-charging, but the appropriate cable isn’t included, sadly.
 You can also wirelessly charge this iPhone, just like you can with the XS series and last year’s iPhone devices.

 The iPhone XR starts at $750, and it’s available now.
 You can check out our buying guide for the best deals and prices.